-I was 14 years old, when a dear friend’s father left her mother.
+I was 14 years old when a dear friend’s father left her mother.
 She was devastated.
 The fighting had gone on for months.
 It had been tense at home, but she never imagined her parents would actually split.
 We stayed up and cried together many nights in those first weeks and months.
 We mourned the loss of the family that would never live in the same home again.
 We mourned what once was and what could now never be.
 I listened as she shared her pain and fears of what would eventually happen and how life would never be the same.
 Her pain became my pain.
 I just wanted to help her heal, and mostly, I just felt helpless.

 My mother died when I was only 18 months old, so I knew the trauma of living without both parents all too well.
-I knew the financial challenges that would likely lie ahead for her family, the parties or church events where it would hurt that both parents were not present, and the endless questions that would one day come from well-meaning friends asking where the “other” parent was.
-Through the years, God placed beautiful, loving, adults in my life that helped me successfully navigate the hurt of losing a parent, the trauma of living with an alcoholic, and more.
+I knew the financial challenges that would likely lie ahead for her family, the parties, or church events where it would hurt that both parents were not present, and the endless questions that would one day come from well-meaning friends asking where the “other” parent was.
+Through the years, God placed beautiful, loving adults in my life that helped me successfully navigate the hurt of losing a parent, the trauma of living with an alcoholic, and more.
 Those adults included relatives and family friends, teachers and coaches, and parents of some of my best friends.
 Their parents became my parents in so many ways.
 Even now, as I think of all of my friends’ parents and how they acted as “mom” in my life through critical parts of my story, I am moved to tears.

 Nothing is worse than when, as adults, we see a child is struggling, especially if you are a parent.
 If an adult has some type of hurt, trauma, disappointment, or a devastating circumstance, of course, it’s bad, and we sympathize.
 (Hopefully, we move forward to lend a helping hand or a listening ear, too).
 But let’s face it.
 There’s just something special about a child – the beauty of what they could be, their innocence and sweet faces – that fills us with immense heartache when they are hurting.
 So what do you do when your child has a hurting friend?
 How much is too much?
 How little is not enough?

-Just like when my friend was hurting oh so many years ago and the special parents of friends that were there for me through my own trauma, there are some real do’s and don’ts that will assist you in navigating this season with your child’s friends who may be experiencing the struggle of an absentee parent, death, poverty, a health issue, or more.
+Just like when my friend was hurting, oh so many years ago, and the special parents of friends that were there for me through my own trauma, there are some real do’s and don’ts that will assist you in navigating this season with your child’s friends who may be experiencing the struggle of an absentee parent, death, poverty, a health issue, or more.

 - Be there for your child first.
 As your child is there for his/her friend, you be there for your child.
-As you well know, it is an important life skill to learn to be a good friend to others, to learn to encourage others, and to sympathize when our friends are struggling.
+As you well know, it is an important life skill to learn to be a good friend to others, to learn to encourage others and to sympathize when our friends are struggling.
 This circumstance is a perfect opportunity for your child to gain skills that will last a lifetime.
 Open dialogue with your child about how they are feeling and what questions they may have, as well as ensure that if there is something serious or harmful happening, they know they can come to you.
-Be the support to your child, as he/she is the support to a friend.
-This will allow you to gently guide them through appropriate responses, while also letting them know that the things that concern them, concern you.
+Be the support to your child, as he/she is the support of a friend.
+This will allow you to gently guide them through appropriate responses, while also letting them know that the things that concern them also concern you.

 - Be a listening ear.
 Let your child know that you care.
 Encourage conversation when the friend is over.
 Ask questions to display concern, but also be hesitant to offer advice.
 There are multiple layers to a struggle, and depending on what the child is struggling with, there could be multiple sides to the story.
 As a trusted adult, your main focus should be on displaying love, care, and warmth to the child, and being a listening ear that can exhibit the love of Christ by simply being there.